Africa – Namibia – Oct. 11,2017 There were no water skiers on the Zambezi today. The crocs and the hippos might be the reason.

 The river meanders through the eight foot tall grass as we head off to see more animals.
 I am wondering what one does when surviving a collision that might occur between our rapidly moving boat and a hippo.
 Nothing good I suppose.

-The water is a dark green, almost black on the river.
+The water of the wide river is a dark green, almost black.
 It is as transparent as a strong cup of coffee.
 The river is fifty feet wide at times and narrows or widens as it sees fit.

 Birds of all descriptions fill these wetlands.
 There are boats here set up just for those who wish to photograph them.
 They have swiveling chairs with camera rests.
-There are house boats her to rent also.
+There are house boats here to rent also.

 The sky is enormous, bright blue and scattered with fluffy clouds.
 There are small beaches along the river which are narrow and usually occupied by a crocodile or a few storks or other birds large and small.

 The river can be fifteen meters deep in some places and cool to the touch if you dare put your hand in the water, but don’t.